equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

         from: release
 ```

 The `environments` section of the spec lists the environments for the application and the branch each environment will build from.
 If you omit the `build.from` key for the environment, no automatic builds or deployments will be created.
-This configuration is useful for a promotion-based [workflow](../../guides/workflows).
+This configuration is useful for a promotion-based [workflow](../../guides/workflows/).

+> Promotion of deployments between environments is implemented in the [Radix API](../reference-radix-api/) but there is no user interface for it in the Web Console yet.

 ## `components`